-7478 Fed.
+&lt;sup>7478 Fed.
 Reg.
 22771 (Apr.
 17, 2013).

-75In 2020, the FDIC Office of Inspector General recommended that FDIC develop policies and procedures for conducting retrospective benefit-cost analyses on existing rules, as well as on roles and responsibilities for contributing staff.
+&lt;sup>75In 2020, the FDIC Office of Inspector General recommended that FDIC develop policies and procedures for conducting retrospective benefit-cost analyses on existing rules, as well as on roles and responsibilities for contributing staff.
 See Federal Deposit Insurance Corporation, Office of Inspector General, Cost Benefit Analysis Process for Rulemaking, EVAL-20-003 (Washington, D.C.: February 2020).

-$^{^{76}}$ OCC officials told us that since 2021 the agency annually has reviewed and reaffirmed its policies and procedures, most recently in October 2023.

-Federal Reserve Policies Do Not Fully Align with Leading Practices or Have Not Been Consistently Followed

-Prospective reviews.
+guidance when conducting analyses for rules with an economic effect of \$100 million or greater.

+Retrospective reviews.
+OCC does not have policies or procedures for conducting retrospective reviews of its existing regulations.
+As discussed earlier, a 2015 pilot program produced draft procedures for retrospective reviews, but OCC has not adopted the procedures.
+OCC officials told us that the draft procedures were submitted to agency leadership but there has been no subsequent request to formalize them.
+The officials indicated that the agency has not adopted formal procedures because, unless statutorily required, its retrospective review needs have been satisfied by its ad hoc reviews (as directed by senior management) and as part of international and interagency collaborations.
+E.O.
+13579 ( Regulation and Independent Regulatory Analysis ) encourages independent regulatory agencies to develop and implement plans to conduct periodic retrospective reviews.
+The plans are to include processes for periodically reviewing existing significant regulations to determine whether they should be modified or repealed.
+FDIC and the Federal Reserve, as discussed below, have policies for performing retrospective reviews of existing rules.
+Without such policies and procedures, OCC does not have reasonable assurance that those rules have been achieving their intended effects and avoiding unintended economic consequences.
+Retrospective reviews also can provide important lessons to inform future rulemakings.
+Federal Reserve Policies Do Not Fully Align with Leading Practices or Have Not Been Consistently Followed Prospective reviews.
 The Federal Reserve's rulemaking policies were issued in 1979 and last revised in 1994.
 They require staff to prepare a regulatory analysis of any regulatory proposal before Board review.
 The policy notes that the extent of the regulatory analysis may vary, but it must discuss the need for the regulation, identify various options, and discuss its possible economic implications, where appropriate.
 The 1979 policies, as revised in 1994, remain in effect.
 The Federal Reserve's rulemaking policies do not include certain key elements recommended by Circular A-4 for good regulatory analysis.
-For example, the regulator's policies do not call for

-- establishing a baseline against which to compare potential effects; - quantitatively or qualitatively assessing benefits and costs of the proposed rule (beyond a discussion of possible economic implications); or - documenting the data sources, assumptions, and methods used in an analysis.
+For example, the regulator's policies do not call for establishing a baseline against which to compare potential effects; quantitatively or qualitatively assessing benefits and costs of the proposed rule (beyond a discussion of possible economic implications); or documenting the data sources, assumptions, and methods used in an analysis.

-In 2011, we recommended that the Federal Reserve more fully incorporate OMB's regulatory analysis guidance into its rulemaking policies.77 Consistent with this recommendation, the Federal Reserve created the Policy Effectiveness and Assessment Section in 2017 to evaluate the potential effects, such as benefits and costs, of its proposed rules.
+In 2011, we recommended that the Federal Reserve more fully incorporate OMB's regulatory analysis guidance into its rulemaking policies.
+Consistent with this recommendation, the Federal Reserve created the Policy Effectiveness and Assessment Section in 2017 to evaluate the potential effects, such as benefits and costs, of its proposed rules.